 Several example makefile definition files suitable for use with various systems are included with the distribution and may be found in the directory tet-root/src/defines.
-If you are building TETware on one of the systems for which an example makefile definition file is supplied and are satisfied that the definitions provided are correct for your system, it should be sufficient simply to make a link from the example .mk file to tet-root/src/defines.mk.
+If you are building TETware on one of the systems for which an example makefile definition file is supplied and are satisfied that the definitions provided are correct for your system, it should be sufficient to link or copy the example .mk file to tet-root/src/defines.mk.
+The configure script that is described in a previous section is able to recognise most of the common UNIX systems and performs this operation for you.